KaPodgaets/hamal-backend/architecture/features/ARCH-feature-citizen-workflow-v1.md

 3.  **Abandoned Record Cleanup (Background Job)**:
     - A background service (`AbandonedCitizenCleanupJob`) runs periodically (every 5 minutes).
     - It queries for all records where `Status = InProgress` and `LockedUntil` is in the past.
-    - For each such record, it resets the `Status` to `Pending` and clears the `LockedByUserId` and `LockedUntil` fields, returning it to the queue.
+    - For each such record, it resets the `Status` to `Pending` and clears the `LockedByUserId` and `LockedUntil` fields, returning it to the pool of available records.
+This process does not reset the `AppearanceCount`, so a record with a count of 3 or more will not be picked up by the `Get Next Record` logic even after its lock is cleared.

 ## Evolution